 Inflammatory skin conditions can leave your skin looking dull, damaged, and scaly.
 Regular slugging can help with the healing process and help your skin recover its lost moisture.
 Make sure you apply a deep moisturizer or a nourishing cream on your face before slathering on a layer of petroleum jelly.

-Now we know that most of us can enjoy great-looking skin with a dose of slugging.
+Now we know that most of us can enjoy great-looking skin by ditching cosmetics simply with a dose of slugging.
 For the best results, it is important to follow a proper process.
 Here is how to incorporate slugging into your daily skin care routine.

 Try Slugging This Way For The Best Results